 Bria - Another Stand-Alone Softphone to Enhance Your Phone Services

 Formerly known as X-Lite, Bria is a softphone solution that lets you make and take VoIP calls from a mobile device or on your desktop.
 It uses a single interface to streamline communications and manage calls as well as instant messages and is easy to integrate with existing IP-PBX infrastructure.
+Or else, to use it, you need to buy a VoIP line from a telecom operator in order to get a virtual phone number.

 The key features included in the paid version for multiple users include